Anne de Montmorency, 1st Duke of Montmorency: Dreux and captivity

-When it became clear that the Protestants were heading into Normandie, the possibility of intercepting the army became a realistic course of action if the royal force struck west.
+When it became clear that the Protestants were heading into Normandy, the possibility of intercepting the army became a realistic course of action if the royal force struck west.
 However at this point Montmorency, and the other 'Triuvmirs' who were with the army hesitated, unsure of the wisdom of engaging fellow Frenchmen across the battlefield.
 Therefore they dispatched a representative to Paris, to find out the opinion of Catherine on the course of action.
 The queen mother was amused that they would turn to her, and deferred to the military captains' experience.
 On 19 December 1562 the royal army therefore crossed the river Eure and established themselves south of Dreux.
 The Protestants accepted the offer of battle and the two forces prepared to fight.
 The royal position was strong, anchored on both sides by villages, Montmorency commanded a force of Swiss pikeman and a portion of the gendarmes constituting the left of the royal army.
 Montmorency's force was subject to the attacks of the first phases of the battle, the Protestants acutely aware that they were at a disadvantage in terms of artillery and therefore prioritising rash cavalry charges.
 Coligny's cavalry charged into the royal lines, breaking them around Montmorency, and capturing him, the Constable receiving a wound to his mouth during the fighting.
 With a reiter escort, Montmorency was quickly hurried off the battlefield to captivity in Orléans, where the reiters reported a great Protestant victory.